Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths

 But pediatricians on the border say they have been raising similar concerns for years.

-"It's not a place for a well child, much less a sick child," said Marsha Griffin, a pediatrician in Brownsville, Texas, and a spokeswoman for the American Academy of Pediatrics.
+"It's not a place for a well child, much less a sick child," said Marsha Griffin, a pediatrician in Brownsville, Texas, and spokeswoman for the American Academy of Pediatrics.

 Immigration authorities rarely allow visitors inside processing centers near the border.
 But Griffin did get access to some of them while conducting research for the AAP, and she recalls touring one facility in South Texas in 2016.